safe-global/safe-docs/pages/safe-core-sdk/auth-kit/guides/web3auth.md

 1) When you sign in with the same social account, the same Ethereum address will be returned for the same Web3Auth client ID.
 Web3Auth [scopes the creation of the wallet](https://web3auth.io/docs/troubleshooting/different-wallet-address-issue) (address) to the dapp, so when interacting with other dapps using Web3Auth, a different Ethereum address will be returned.
 This is by design and to enhanced security.

-2) If you sign in with an email and then with a social account using the same email (e.g. "Sign in with Google"), a different Ethereum address might be returned even the same email address is used.
+2) If you sign in with an email and then with a social account using the same email (for example "Sign in with Google"), a different Ethereum address might be returned even the same email address is used.

 ```typescript
 // The signIn() method will return the user's Ethereum address